Sleepw4lker/TameMyCerts/user-guide/yubikey-piv-attestation.md

 ### Attesting the PIV attestation in issued certificates

-TameMyCerts will transfer the following certificate extensions from the Yubikey attestation certificate into the issued certificate (if present in the attestation certificate):
+TameMyCerts will transfer the following certificate extensions from the YubiKey attestation certificate into the issued certificate (if present in the attestation certificate):

 |Extension OID|Description|
 |---|---|